IC1101Virgo/Care-To-Share/README.md

 ### Follow these simple steps:

-1. Fork this repository
+1. Fork this repository.
-2. Clone the repository
+2. Clone the repository.
+3. Create A new branch.
-3. Open the index.html
+4. Open the index.html
-4. Copy the required and add information
+5. Copy the required and add information.
+6. Commit Changes.
-5. Push The changes
+7. Push The changes
-6. Create the Pull Request!
+8. Create the Pull Request!

 > Wait for the request to be merged.
 Till then celebrate for contributing 🥳 🥳